SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9f89b634-0531-437b-b060-a9d9f2d270db_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Network Sniffing Windows"

+    Network sniffing refers to using the network interface on a system to monitor or capture information sent over a wired or wireless connection.
+An adversary may place a network interface into promiscuous mode to passively access data in transit over the network, or use span ports to capture a larger amount of data.

+    - **Effort:** intermediate

 ??? abstract "Package Manager Alteration"

     Package manager (eg: apt, yum) can be altered to install malicious software

+    - **Effort:** advanced

+??? abstract "PasswordDump SecurityXploded Tool"

+    Detects the execution of the PasswordDump SecurityXploded Tool

+    - **Effort:** elementary

+??? abstract "PsExec Process"

+    Detects PsExec execution, command line which contains pstools or installation of the PsExec service.
+PsExec is a SysInternals which can be used to execute a program on another computer.
+The tool is as much used by attackers as by administrators.

+    - **Effort:** advanced

+??? abstract "RDP Session Discovery"

+    Detects use of RDP session discovery via qwinsta or quser.
+Used by some threat actors to know if someone is working via RDP on a server.

     - **Effort:** advanced